-The teeth of the genus are considered homodont, therefore all teeth are of the same morphology.
-While teeth towards the back appear flatter, the ones toward the front are thought to be taller.
-The side profile is said to be sigmoid, or more simply, an S shape.
+The teeth of the genus are homodont.
+This means that all teeth are of the same morphology.
+Teeth towards the back appear flatter.
+Ones toward the front are taller.
+The side profile is sigmoid in shape, or more simply, an S shape.

 Named Petalodus Species

-There are 16 named species in the current online Paleobiological database online, however there are more than 30 in existence (Harper 2016).
-The vast majority of named species were designated in the 1800’s.
-Only 1 or 2 (Harper 2016) species have been named in the 1900’s.
+Sixteen (16) named species are listed in the current online Paleobiological database online.
+However, there are more than 30 in existence (Harper 2016).
+The 1800s saw the majority of species named.
+Just a few, 1 or 2 (Harper 2016) species have been named in the 1900s.

 |Petalodus||arcuatus||1870 (St. John)|

 |Petalodus||linguifer||1866 (Newberry and Worthen)|